 - Sores on the head due to scratching

-- Eggs or lice seen in the hair
+- Eggs or lice seen in the hair or on the scalp

-Where Do the Little Critters Come From?
+Where the Little Critters Come From

 The most common causes of head lice include: